Bay Area Artistic

 WHO are we?

 We are an artistic swimming team, previously known as 'synchronized swimming'.
-Established in 2015 in San Jose, California, we train youth with cognitive and physical disabilities in our sport.
-Operating as a private team during the school year, we currently coach up to 15 swimmers, subject to the availability of our coaching staff every season.
-We are a very small inclusive team.
-Sometimes, swimmers wait as long as 2 to 3yrs to join our team.
-We look forward to expanding in the future.
+Established in 2015 in San Jose, California, we primarily train youths with cognitive and/or physical disabilities in our sport.
+Operating as a private boutique co-op team during the school year, we are currently coaching up to 10 swimmers for the 2026 season, and subject to the availability of our coaching staff every season with a MAX. of 16 for our entire team.
+We offer highly specialized training for success.
+We operate as a strategic opportunity team that ensures equitable access for youth swimmers with disabilities.
+We always consider applicants who are non-disabled and qualified to participate with our team as beginner Novice swimmers if we have openings in that category.
+Sometimes, disabled and non-disabled swimmers wait as long as 1 or 2+ seasons to join our team.

 WHY we DO what we do...